versatica/mediasoup/worker/deps/catch/README.md

 ## What's the Catch?

-Catch2 stands for C++ Automated Test Cases in a Header and is a multi-paradigm test framework for C++. which also supports Objective-C (and maybe C).
+Catch2 is a multi-paradigm test framework for C++. which also supports Objective-C (and maybe C).
 It is primarily distributed as a single header file, although certain extensions may require additional headers.